Financial health is about keeping your accounts and devices safe, too.

 Is there anything I can do to ensure that fraud does not occur on my card?

 While some compromises are unavoidable, it is important to always know where your card is.
-If lost or stolen, please call TAPCO immediately at 1.800.345.7183.
+If lost or stolen, please call 1.866.622.6112 (Debit Cards) or 1.877.285.6251 (Credit Cards) immediately.
 Never write your PIN on the card or carry the written PIN with you.
 Use Online Banking or the Mobile App to monitor your account activity on a regular basis and call TAPCO if you see anything suspicious.

 Why are the details of card compromise kept confidential?